 - If you've configured the PDF to attach to any of the form's notifications a list of those notifications will show in this column.

-- This column displays a sample shortcode that generates a download link for the PDF.
-Use it in Gravity Forms Confirmations or Notifications.
+- This column displays a Copy button that will save the associated PDF download link shortcode to your clipboard.
+You can then paste it into Gravity Forms Confirmations or Notifications.
 See our shortcode documentation for more details about the

 There are five main actions available to you when managing your PDFs.
 They are: